 We are fortunate to welcome campers from all over the United States, and even the world!
 In 2016, we campers representing 16 countries and 35 states, from Canada to Malaysia, and from Washington to Florida!

 Each of our counselors is trained at minimum in Wilderness First Aid; many have a higher certification of Wilderness First Responder.
-New counselors goes through three interviews with our directors, four reference checks, and a complete background check, and everyone has two weeks of staff training at the beginning of each summer.
+New counselors goes through three interviews with our directors, four reference checks, and a complete background check.
+Every staff member completes two weeks of staff training at the beginning of each summer.
 Many of our counselors have trained in Adventure Treks’ Leadership Summit program.

 Our recently remodeled bathhouses are right next to our cabins and are equipped with showers, sinks, and stalls.
 We also have other bathrooms located throughout camp.